 Ms. Sherony’s research and contributions include the development of standardized test procedures, test targets, sensor requirements, benefit estimation for active safety systems such as pre-collision, pedestrian pre-collision system and road departure warning systems.

 Since joining TMNA R&D in 1998, Ms. Sherony has held various positions working in the areas of active safety research, system design, evaluation, planning and data analysis.

 Ms. Sherony has authored and coauthored more than 100 papers and publications.
-Rini has been awarded 15 U.S. patents and is actively involved in SAE Active Safety committees developing pedestrian and bicyclist test target standards.
-She is the recent recipient of SAE’s 2019 Forest R. McFarland Award.
-She also serves on the advisory boards for the Center for Automotive Research (CAR), UMTRI CCAT and M-City research programs.
+Rini has been awarded 16 U.S. patents along with several more pending with USPTO, and is actively involved in SAE Active Safety committees developing pedestrian and bicyclist test target standards, along with development of SAE and ISO automated driving test procedures.
+Additionally, Ms. Sherony assists SAE in organizing technical sessions at various conferences along with fellow industry experts, addressing topics which include future challenges of deploying automated driving systems.
+She is the recent recipient of SAE’s 2019 Forest R. McFarland Award for technical leadership and serves on technical review committees for a number of international conferences such as IRCOBI, FAST-Zero and Intelligent Vehicle Symposium.
+She also contributes to technical reviews for industry conferences and journals such as Accident Analysis and Prevention, and serves on the advisory boards for the Center for Automotive Research (CAR), UMTRI (University of Michigan Transportation Research Institute) CCAT (Center for Connected and Automated Technologies) and M-City research programs.

 Ms. Sherony has a master’s degree in Electrical Engineering.
 Rini is also a member of the Institute of Electronics and Electrical Engineers (IEEE) and the Association for the Advancement of Automotive Medicine (AAAM).